grame-cncm/faust/documentation/faust-manual/src/overview.md

 ## A Quick Tour of the Faust Targets

+TODO: say something about the fact that faust2 scripts only works on the Mac and Linux and that web services can help Windows users.

 ### `faust2alqt`

-`faust2alqt` converts a Faust code into a standalone application with an [ALSA](https://www.alsa-project.org) audio engine and a [Qt](https://www.qt.io) interface.
+`faust2alqt` converts a Faust program into a standalone application with an [ALSA](https://www.alsa-project.org) audio engine and a [Qt](https://www.qt.io) interface.